-Thus, 10L is a 64-bit integer with value 0x0000\0000\000A, 10H is a 16-bit integer with value 0x000A and 10b is a 8-bit integer with value 0x0A.
+Thus, 10L is a 64-bit integer with value 0x0000_0000_000A, 10H is a 16-bit integer with value 0x000A and 10b is a 8-bit integer with value 0x0A.

 Similarly, the signed or unsigned attribute of an integer can be explicitly specified using the suffix u or U (the default are signed types).
-For example Oxffff\ffffU has type uint<32> and Oub has type uint<8>.
+For example Oxffff_fffU has type uint<32> and Oub has type uint<8>.
 It is possible to combine width-indicating suffixes with signedness suffixes: 10UL denotes the same literal as 10LU.
+Note that bit constants (suffix t or T) are always unsigned and do not require U.